pingcap/docs/develop/dev-guide-use-stale-read.md

 </div>
 <div label="Java" href="txn-java">

-Defining a helper class for transactions, which encapsulates the command to open a transaction level stale read as a helper method.
+You can define a helper class for transactions, which encapsulates the command to enable Stale Read at the transaction level as a helper method.

 {{< copyable "" >}}